 Aesthetic knowledge.
 Aesthetic knowledge is an advantage, and it will help a business owner choose designs and colors that look great and that will sell.

 Math skills.
 Creating vinyl products can require some math and measurement skills to ensure that the cut vinyl fits appropriately.

 Computer and machine knowledge.
 Vinyl cutters work in conjunction with computers, so knowledge of both types of systems and the ability to troubleshoot some issues will be helpful.

 Attention to detail.
 Attention to detail is important in quality control and in ensuring that orders are filled correctly.
-A business owner who has excellent attention to detail can minimize mistakes and help to keep the cost of wasted product down.
+A business owner who has excellent attention to detail can minimize mistakes and keep the cost of the wasted product down.